karuppiah7890/opensource/ideas/remote-pairing-tool/versions/mvp-3/thoughts.md

 the OAuth app - that is, revoke access and then allow access again, and then only the old tokens became invalid and only the new tokens worked :)

+Okay, so I tried the VS Code Live Share extension some more now.
+I noticed that when the extension is enabled in one session and you go and invite another person - if their extension is not enabled, nothing shows up.
+You can just see an exclamation sign near the root directory name / project name, I don't know how that alone got leaked, not sure, but other than that, I could not see files, directories, or things like Live Chat and all.
+Later, I enabled it and then saw it all reload and come up at once.

+It had features like kicking out participants, or things like participants leaving the collaboration session.
+And anyone can focus everyone on a single file using `Focus Participants` feature.
+It was actually pretty cool.
+And for multi cursor, only when you get into a new file tab, it would show the cursor and the name of the other person, and the cursor will be colored.
+And after that I tried hard to hover over the cursor and see names, but couldn't.
+It actually showed initially, but never later.
+It showed later only when the tab was closed and opened, and it was shown the first time alone.

+Apparently VS Code also has some cap on the number of people who can collaborate.
+It's a big number only though - 30.
+Pretty useful for pair programming, but if you have some coding class or tutorial class and have too many read-only sessions, you might need more than 30.
+Not sure though.
+Hmm.
+CodePen has this pro feature for collab mode, which is short for collaboration mode.

+One weird thing I noticed is, in the VS Code Live Share Chat, I was able to see different avatar in one workspace and totally different one in another.
+I think one of them is based on my microsoft account and the other is based on my GitHub.
+Just a guess, as I can't remember which account I initially linked it with.

+For UI, Live Share uses the bottom status bar, to show the identity of the user and uses the notifications to show non-finite progress - it just keeps moving around to show that something's going on.